kc596/jsgames/README.md

 }
 ```

-However, same code for older targets had no size reduction.
+However, same code for older targets had no size reduction in our case.
+It's because it was mostly replacing concat with new way to include variables in string but *`* character is not supported (illegal) in older browsers.

 ```js
 targets: {